Trusted WordPress tutorials, when you need them most.

 Pros of WooCommerce Memberships:

-• The add-on allows you to offer free trials.
+• The add-on allows you to offer free trials for memberships.

-• You can drip content on a schedule.
+• You can drip content out to members on a set schedule.

 Cons of WooCommerce Memberships:

-• It is only available for WooCommerce store owners.
+• It is designed specifically for WooCommerce store owners and requires WooCommerce to be installed.

 Why We Recommend WooCommerce Memberships: This plugin offers a great way to gate content for store visitors.
 When customers pay to become a member, they are happy to receive extra perks they might not find elsewhere.